 - World of Warcraft: As a tribute to the late Robin Williams, an avid player, Robin the Entertainer, a permanent NPC based on his role as the Genie was added.

 - Yandere Simulator: During Gameplay, if Debug Commands are enabled, typing "Rainey" will cause a girl to show up in the Martial Arts Club, though she lacks an AI and thus cannot be interacted with.
 YandereDev later confirmed on a Reddit post that Rainey was the name (or at least alias) of a fan of the game who was terminally ill and would unfortunately not live long enough to see the final product, so he agreed to include a tribute character in her memory.

 - The Order of the Stick has Wrecan, named for a fan who tallied up characters' appearances on the forums.

 - Arthur: Mrs. MacGrady was turned into this for "The Great MacGrady" episode, which was written by staff writer Leah Ryan, who eventually succumbed to cancer, which Mrs. MacGrady was diagnosed with.
 In fact, Mrs. MacGrady's first name (which has always been Sarah) was changed to Leah for this episode.

 - Futurama: Fry's first name, Phillip, is a tribute to Phil Hartman, who was set to play Zapp Brannigan before his murder.

-- Mako from Legend Of Korra was named for the late voice actor Mako Iwamatsu, who voiced Iroh in the first two seasons of Avatar: The Last Airbender.
+- Mako from The Legend of Korra was named for the late voice actor Mako Iwamatsu, who voiced Iroh in the first two seasons of Avatar: The Last Airbender.